HomeEditor's PickCompliance In The Cloud: Why IAM Is Critical

 A.5.15 Access control

-This control refers to all procedures implemented to ensure that only authorized entities can access the company's systems.
+This control refers to all procedures implemented to ensure only authorized entities can access the company’s systems.
 A few best practices include:

-• Enforcing Separation of Duties in the cloud environment.
+- Enforcing Separation of Duties in the Cloud Environment.

 A.5.16 Identity management

-Managing user identities is an important aspect for cloud security posture.
-To achieve compliance with ISO 27001:2022, companies should ensure a smooth process of onboarding, provisioning, de-provisioning, and verification of users.
+Managing user identities is an essential aspect of cloud security posture.
+To achieve compliance with ISO 27001:2022, companies should ensure a smooth process of onboarding, provisioning, de-provisioning, and verification of users.Â

 Features like MFA (Multi-factor authentication) should be enabled for all users in the cloud.